 What is a cesarean section?

-A cesarean section, or C-section, is the surgical delivery of a baby through an incision in the mother’s lower abdomen (belly) and uterus.
+A cesarean section, or C-section, is the delivery of a baby through an incision in the lower abdomen and uterus.
 The uterus is a pear-shaped organ located in the lower abdominal (pelvic) area where a baby grows during pregnancy.
-Your doctor may recommend a cesarean section if he or she decides that is a safer method than a vaginal delivery for you, your baby, or both.
-Sometimes your doctor makes this decision ahead of time and schedules the procedure.
-In other cases, your doctor makes this decision during labor.

 A cesarean section is a major surgery with significant risks and potential complications.
-You may have less invasive delivery options available depending on your circumstances.
-You should consider getting a second opinion about all your delivery choices before having a cesarean section.
+You may have less invasive delivery options.
+Consider getting a second opinion about all your delivery choices if there is time before having a scheduled cesarean section.

 Types of cesarean section